She seemed to have it all - which is why the murder-suicide was even more shocking.

 “We’re allowing our community members and our loved ones to inadvertently slip through the cracks by not referring to higher level help,” said Awaad.

 “When someone has cancer, we don’t say that person didn’t pray enough,” said Nadia.
 “We don’t say their cancer is because they have a lack of faith.
 But if you’re depressed or you have some kind of mental illness, you’re made to feel that way.”

-“Mental illness doesn’t discriminate,” said Awaad.
+“Mental illness doesn’t discriminate,” Awaad stressed.
 “It’s not about class, education level, race, ethnic group, or even about religiosity.”

-Islam said for women in particular, an additional challenge is that there may be untreated mental illness that began as postpartum depression or psychosis.
-For example, in one study she conducted of South Asian youth in the Toronto area, “a lot of them were seeking mental health services, and many of them had moms who most likely had some kind of postpartum depression and they hadn’t sought help”.
+Islam noted that for women, an additional challenge is that there may be untreated mental illness that began as postpartum depression or psychosis.
+In one study she conducted of South Asian youth in the Toronto area, “a lot of them were seeking mental health services, and many of them had moms who most likely had some kind of postpartum depression and they hadn’t sought help”.
 She said this affected their parenting.

 “We have to be proactive in taking care of our own mental health before taking care of our children’s,” she advised.

 However, not all mental illness results in suicide.
 Many struggle with it but are able to manage it.